pranavm7/qcc-qr/README.md

 ### Part 2:

-- Generate a webpage to fingerprint browsers and IP
+- Generate a webpage to fingerprint browsers and IP -> Thumbmark js (still need something for geolocation)
 - Aesthetically* display info
 - Link to sign up